tweag/nix_bazel_codelab/README.md

 The `lab` script can be used if you need to compare your changes with the solution.

-Feel free to ask some help to the Bazel people on Slack if you have questions, or if you think something is wrong in the codelab.
+Feel free to ask the Bazel people for help on Slack if you have questions, or if you think something is wrong in the codelab.

 ## Section 1: Hello, Bazel!